Eliot Ness: Art, entertainment, and media

 In 2018, Collins collaborated with historian A. Brad Schwartz on a nonfiction dual biography of Ness and Capone entitled Scarface and the Untouchable: Al Capone, Eliot Ness, and the Battle for Chicago.
-Collins's and Schwartz's second volume about Ness's years in Cleveland, entitled Eliot Ness and the Mad Butcher, was published in 2020.
+Collins' and Schwartz's second volume about Ness' years in Cleveland, entitled Eliot Ness and the Mad Butcher, was published in 2020.

 In The Young Indiana Jones Chronicles, Frederick Weller portrayed a young Elliot Ness in the eleventh episode The Mystery of the Blues.
 In the episode, he is portrayed as the roommate of Indiana Jones at the University of Chicago.

 The video game called The Untouchables was released in 1989 by Ocean Software for ZX Spectrum, Amstrad CPC, Commodore 64, MSX, Atari ST, Amiga, MS-DOS, Nintendo Entertainment System, and Super NES.

-Ness is mentioned by FBI agent Jimmy Woo as his idol growing up in "We Interrupt This Program" (release date: January 29, 2021), episode 4 of Disney+ miniseries WandaVision.
+Ness is mentioned by FBI agent Jimmy Woo as his idol growing up in "We Interrupt This Program" (release date: January 29, 2021), episode 4 of the Disney+ miniseries WandaVision.

 Ness is a character in Supernatural in Season 7 Episode 12 "Time After Time" (release date: January 13.
 2012).
 He was a hunter in 1944 and together with Dean Winchester he hunted down Chronos.